 The hierarchies romanticized by people like Aftab Malik in the previous text were actually used in the following post to support ‘racial-ethnic‘ hierarchies.

-Now when it comes to races or people’s “traditional Islam” is filled with some rather disturbing viewpoints, that come to us from Imam Shafi’i and Ibn Taymiyya.
+Now when it comes to races or people: “traditional Islam” is filled with some rather disturbing viewpoints, that come to us from Imam Shafi’i and Ibn Taymiyya.

 If you want to know about Imam Shafi’i and Ibn Taymiyya promoting racial hierarchy in Islam than I would encourage you to read the following:

-The whole idea is that the Arabs are a race superior to other Arabs.
-However, many so-called ‘traditionalist‘ and I will come to them (Allah-willing) have taught also a racial hierarchy in Islam.
+The whole idea is that the Arabs are a race superior to other races or tribes.
+However, many so-called ‘ traditionalists‘ and I will come to them (Allah-willing) have also taught a racial hierarchy in Islam.

 The racial /people hierarchy in Islam goes like this.